Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/zimbra/zimbra_mail_app_ios/guide.en-gb.md

 >
 > OVHcloud provides services for which you are responsible with regard to their configuration and management.
 It is therefore your responsibility to ensure that they function correctly.
 >
 > This guide is designed to help you with common tasks.
 Nevertheless, we recommend contacting a [specialist provider](/links/partner) or the software publisher if you encounter any difficulties.
 OVHcloud cannot provide you with technical support in this regard.
-You can find more information in the [Go further](#go-further) section of this guide.
+You can find more information in the "[Go further](#go-further)" section of this guide.
 >

 ## Requirements